aham-18113/whatsapp-bot/README.md

 # python-whatsapp-bot
-This is a Whatsapp Chatbot that responds with messages or images of cats when either of them is requested.
+This is a Whatsapp Chatbot that responds with messages when they are requested.

 # Usage
 1. Download and install Python3.